spatie/laravel-permission/README.md

 - [ultraware/roles](https://github.com/ultraware/roles) takes a slightly different approach to its features.
 - [santigarcor/laratrust](https://github.com/santigarcor/laratrust) implements team support
 - [zizaco/entrust](https://github.com/zizaco/entrust) offers some wildcard pattern matching

-## Support us

-Spatie is a web design agency based in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

-Does your business depend on our contributions?
-Reach out and support us on [Patreon](https://www.patreon.com/spatie).
-All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.

 ## License